 We believe that fostering a sense of community, belonging and neighbourhood pride is an important part of early childhood development.
 Exposure to a stimulating, diverse environment and community helps to challenges children’s curiosity and desire to understand their world.

 Our neighbourhood offers lots of opportunities to explore while remaining close to home.
 We are a few short blocks from the Halifax Common playground, splashpad and skating oval, the George Dixon Community Centre and Halifax North End Public Library.

-A Tiny Lab is also fortunate to have some amazing neighbours and organizations that graciously contribute to and enrich our programming, including: Hope Blooms, Common Roots Urban Farm, Mi’Kmaq Child Development Centre, and the Wild Child Forest School.
+A Tiny Lab is also fortunate to have some amazing neighbours and organizations that graciously contribute to and enrich our programming, including: Hope Blooms, Common Roots Urban Farm, Bite-sized Kitchen, Mi’Kmaq Child Development Centre, and the Wild Child Forest School.